Local Lipschitz continuity in the initial value and strong completeness for nonlinear stochastic differential equations: Acknowledgments

-\section{Acknowledgments}
+\chapter{Acknowledgments}

-We thank Dirk Bl\"{o}mker for helpful remarks on the Cahn-Hilliard-Cook equation, Annika Lang for useful discussions on the Kolmogorov-Chentsov continuity criterion, Michael R\"{o}ckner for useful comments on the extended generator, Siddhartha Mishra for references on the non-linear wave equation and Andrew Stuart for fruitful discussions on the stochastic Lorenz equation.
+We thank Dirk Bl\"{o}mker for helpful remarks on the Cahn-Hilliard-Cook equation, Annika Lang for useful discussions on the Kolmogorov-Chentsov continuity criterion, Sara Mazzonetto for pointing out some typos in a preliminary version, Siddhartha Mishra for references on the non-linear wave equation, Michael R\"{o}ckner for useful comments on the extended generator, Andrew Stuart for fruitful discussions on the stochastic Lorenz equation and anonymous referees for useful comments.

-This project has been partially supported by the ETH Fellowship ``Convergence rates for approximations of stochastic (partial) differential equations with non-globally Lipschitz continuous coefficients'' and by the research project ``Numerical approximation of stochastic differential equations with non-globally Lipschitz continuous coefficients'' funded by the German Research Foundation.
+This work has been partially funded by ETH Fellowship ``Convergence rates for approximations of stochastic (partial) differential equations with non-globally Lipschitz continuous coefficients'', by the Netherlands Organization for Scientific Research (NWO) under the VENI Vernieuwingsimpuls with project number 639.031.549, and by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under the research project ``Numerical approximation of stochastic differential equations with non-globally Lipschitz continuous coefficients''.
+Moreover, this work has been partially funded by the by the European Union (ERC, MONTECARLO, 101045811).
+The views and the opinions expressed in this work are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council (ERC).
+Neither the European Union nor the granting authority can be held responsible for them.
+In addition, the third author gratefully acknowledges the Cluster of Excellence EXC 2044-390685587, Mathematics M\"unster: Dynamics-Geometry-Structure funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation).